alexbevi/redmine_knowledgebase/README.md

 After the plugin is installed and the db migration completed, you will need to restart Redmine for the plugin to be available.

+### Updating from v 2.3.0 (Should work for all 2.x versions but has not been tested)

+To update redmine from v2.3.0 to 3.x-devel you will first want to delete redmine_knowledgebase from the the /plugins directory and /public/plugin_assets directory.
+After this run the following steps like you are doing a normal install.

+    git clone -b 3.x-devel git://github.com/alexbevi/redmine_knowledgebase.git plugins/redmine_knowledgebase
+    bundle install
+    rake redmine:plugins:migrate NAME=redmine_knowledgebase

+Upon restarting redmine the Knowledgebase tab will no longer show as one of the tabs on redmine.
+The knowledgebase is now project specific but if you wish to use it like v2.x you can make a project that will just hold knowledgebase articeles.
+You will need to go into your database now and change the kb_articles and kb_categories project_id to the project id of the knowledgebase project you just created.
+You can find the id in the projects table.

 ### Uninstall